brettalanmeyer/ping-pong/README.md

 * API
 * API - trim down existing apis, only what's needed.
 ** put POST button actions in list, get active match
+* Multiple offices - generate an unexposed api key for each office that can only be given out by admin
 * Feedback form email
 * Changelog page - add link to main page
 * Maybe say how many points winner of nines had left